craftercms/docs/source/developers/extensions/resources/plugin-experience-builder-example.rst

                   - name: name
                     value: test-experiencebuilder
                   - name: file
-                    value: index.modern.js
+                    value: index.js

    |

    Remember to use the same value used in ``plugin.id`` (found at the top of the descriptor file) for the installation section *plugin.id* which for our example is ``org.craftercms.plugin``

 #.
-After placing your plugin files and setting up auto-wiring, the project plugin may now be installed for testing/debugging using the ``crafter-cli`` command ``copy-plugin``.
+After placing your plugin files and setting up auto-wiring, the plugin may now be installed for testing/debugging using the ``crafter-cli`` command ``copy-plugin``.

    .. image:: /_static/images/developer/plugins/project-plugins/experiencebuilder-plugin-files.webp
       :align: center
-      :alt: Experience Builder project plugin directory/files
+      :alt: Experience Builder plugin directory/files
       :width: 80%

    |